panique/huge/README.md

 A big thanks to OmarElGabry for implementing this!

+#### Can a user be logged in from multiple devices ?

+Yes, BUT by default this feature is deactivated (= commented out).
+To active, uncomment `self::checkSessionConcurrency();` in `checkAuthentication()` (normal users) and/or `checkAdminAuthentication` (admin users), both in `application/core/Auth.php`.
+If you like, feel free to write a config switch for this.
+For more info on this feature have a look into the [according ticket](https://github.com/panique/huge/pull/693).
+Thanks to OmarElGabry for the feature!

 #### Troubleshooting & Glitches

 * In 3.0 and 3.1 a user could log into the application from different devices / browsers / locations.
 This was intended